 There is also any paired combination of up to six people who might deliver workshops of a similar format.
-Everyone needs to feel confident about the supporting material, which means presenting case studies and sparking discussions about which they feel knowledgable.
+Everyone needs to feel confident about the supporting material.
+This means presenting case studies and sparking discussions about which they feel knowledgeable.

-I think we’re learning how to segment agendas and supporting decks, to allow different combinations of presenters to insert their favourite content – and more importantly, make sure its relevant to the participants.
+I think we’re learning how to segment agendas and supporting decks.
+This allows different presenters to insert their favourite content – and more importantly, make sure it’s relevant to the participants.

 I used to think this was all about having bags of energy, making people laugh and holding their attention.
 That’s still true to an extent, but the single most important activity is managing contributions from participants.
 This means nurturing those who are less confident, focussing the contributions of those who have a lot to say and challenging those who feel the activities or case studies aren’t applicable.

-Check temperature, open blinds (if you’re lucky enough to have windows), sort lighting so people can see what they’re doing, and the slides.
+Check the temperature and open the blinds (if you’re lucky enough to have windows).
+Don’t forget to sort the lighting so people can see what they’re doing, and the slides.
 Oh and fruit, chocolate, drinks.
 These things go a long way to helping people feel comfortable and alert.

-Participants always ask for copies of material they have found useful – project planning grids, how-to guides, book recommendations and so on.
+Participants always ask for copies of material they have found useful.
+For example, project planning grids, how-to guides, book recommendations and so on.
 I’m a little hesitant about issuing copies of slide decks for the sake of it – they rarely make sense on their own – and if people are inspired or curious about a particular case study or fact, there are other ways to find it.